wyatt8740/idb/README.md

 listening for SSH connections on it.
 Also make sure `usbmuxd` is running and has permissions to access your device (might require a udev rule or similar.)

+  * `ERROR: Unable to retrieve device list!` (and similar problems finding a device):

+This means that `usbmuxd` is probably messing up on your computer.
+Try killing it and re-loading `usbmuxd`.
+I have to use `kill -9` or `pkill -9` to make it stop, typically.
+You can also run `usbmuxd -f` to get messages in the foreground for diagnostics.

 ### Notes/Miscellania

 This script currently has several features that aren't advertised above in this